joejanuszk/CarND-Behavioral-Cloning-Project/README.md

 I trained my model over 5 epochs with 3000 samples per epoch.
 5 epochs was chosen because model accuracy did not improve significantly after that.
 3000 samples was chosen based on the amount of training data available and for allowing me to train the model in a reasonable time (about 3 minutes).
 I training my model on a GPU-enabled AWS EC2 instance.

 500 samples were used for each validation cycle and for testing.
 Given the number of samples available, the use of augmented data, and the use of a generator that loops through all samples, there was enough data to ensure there wasn't overlap between the training, validation, and testing samples fed to the model.

+A generator was used to load image data.
+Additionally, the data were shuffled before being fed to the model to reduce any dependency on training order that might be introduced.

 ## Discussion